 The sun peeked above the horizon, causing yellow streaks to cut into the awakening sky.
 The sea was clothed in a million shimmering stars that twinkled whenever the next wave came.
 Blue; blue was everywhere, it covered the ocean’s surface and traveled up into the sky for as far as the eye could see.

 It is the perfect place for photography, not only landscape photography but a nice place for high fashion photo shoot with the beautiful rocks at the background.
-Nevertheless, we came here to enjoy the moment and the wonderful Creations by our God!
+Nevertheless, we came here to enjoy the moment and the wonderful Creations!

 Now, as the sun is setting, the sky is becoming a pleasant bluish purple colour and the first few stars start to become visible, in a way which seems as though they are peeking around a corner, appearing slowly at first then slowly becoming brighter, a beacon of hope and happiness indeed!

 Locals call the place “Binurong” because they usually bring the fishes they caught to that place and they “buro”, means preserve food by salting.
 Also, “Binurong” is a Bicol word which means “to be healed”.